mozayed007/arxiv-organizer/README.md

 # arxiv-organizer

 Because of the ramping speed of publications, I thought of automating the organization of my research readings.
 This is just the initial version of a larger project that will leverage Large Language Models (LLMs) and NLP classification techniques in the future.
-I also plan to integrate it with the Fully Local Chat Over Documents project I talked about a few days ago.
+I also plan to integrate it with the [Fully Local Chat Over Documents](https://github.com/jacoblee93/fully-local-pdf-chatbot) project.

 `arxiv-organizer` is a Python package that helps you organize academic papers from the arXiv database.
 It uses pattern matching and the arXiv API for fetching data.